Hartoe/Stream_Projects/Python/README.md

    * This program is a basic calculator program made with the TkInter library.
  * __Evolutionary Algorithm__
    * This script generates an _n_-order function and then runs an evolutionary algorithm to learn it.
+ * __Twitch Bot__
+   * This program contains a setup for a twitch bot where you can easily add new commands.